ropensci/datapack/cran-comments.md

 * Windows 7, R 3.1.3
 * Windows (via win-builder): x86_64-w64-mingw32 (64-bit), R 3.2.3, and R-devel

+## Changes since initial submission

+* The package name has been changed from 'datapackage' to 'datapack' as requested by CRAN reviewers.

 ## R CMD check results

 * There were no ERRORs or WARNINGs.